oktics/oktics-health-pose-detection/README.md

 *successPercentage*: position success rate: 100% means that the exercise position is the reference position, 0% means that the body is in the starting position.

+*stateByCondition*: array with code status foreach control condition:
+Code status 0 means the condition position is ready to start the exercise (e.g. arms down before starting the "Arms Raise" exercise).
+Code status 1 means that the condition position has been reached (for example, arms up in exercise "Raise arms").
+Code status -1 means that the condition position is in an intermediate state between the starting point and the correct pose.

+*currentSide*: current side in exercise execution (e.g. left, right, both).

 *error*: error message.
 If there has been an error other results cannot be available.

 ```